fossguild/joynride/docs/figma/FIGMA.md

 ![Flash Screen](flash_screen.png)

 ### Login
-- **Purpose**: Explain the login screen’s functionality (e.g., user authentication).
+- **Purpose**: Allow the user to access it's own account with JupiterWeb unified login system
-- **Design Decisions**: Detail form structure, button placement, and error handling UI.
+- **Design Decisions**: We kept it simple with a logo, a title and a button that will redirect the user to the unified login page.

 ![Login Screen](login.png)

 ### Search
-- **Purpose**: Describe how users can search for specific items or features.
+- **Purpose**: Allow the user to search for rides.
-- **Design Decisions**: Explain the search bar design and filtering options.
+- **Design Decisions**: We were heavily inspired by Blablacar design, trying to keep it as simple as possible.
+The user can search for rides by typing the origin, destination, date of the ride and the number of passengers.

 ![Procurar](procurar.png)